 The current location of the proposed site is best situated to avoid potential negative environmental impacts.
-As mentioned above, the proposed site is completely transformed from its natural state due to past agricultural development activities on the property.
-The proposed site will be accessed via an existing dirt road on the property.
+As mentioned above, the proposed site is in a degraded state due to past development activities on the property.
+The proposed site will be accessed via an existing road, namely Bond Street.
 The proposed site would cause the least environmental impact and will be managed through the implementation of the Environmental Management Programme ("EMPr").